 In the job market, there are those careers that are tried and true, reliable occupations (fields like accounting and criminal justice can never have enough trained professionals), and there are those that are up and coming.
 If your primary goal for an education is to get a job with real growth potential, set your sites on the fastest-growing and biggest occupations and careers- the jobs that are expanding much faster than the supply of workers, where there will be job openings anywhere and any time you need them.

 These golden geese take some scouting out to capture, no doubt.
 The jobs with the most job market potential also require highly specialized skills that demand a higher education – usually at least a bachelor’s, and often a master’s.
-If you’re already a working adult, and you’re considering a career change to one of these in-demand occupations, an online degree program is your ticket.
+If you’re already a working adult, and you’re considering a career change to one of these in-demand occupations, an online degree program from one of the top online colleges is your ticket.
 That way, you can learn the new skills you need, while still working your current job to provide for yourself and your family.

 Ranking the Best Online Degrees to Get a Job